gatapia/picnet_pbi_cli/readme.md

 This is a set of tools to make working collaboratively on Power BI projects simpler.

+## Warning
+- Backup your pbix files regularly.
+All commands below are destructive and any crashes could result in corrupt pbix files.
+- Due to the size of DataModel files, these are added to .gitignore files by default.
+This means that checking out the code on a computer with no DataModel files will fail to export a valid pbix file.
+You can modify the default .gitignore file and add a small model to your git repo if you would like a self contained repo.

 ## Overview

 Unfortunately the Power BI `pbix` file format is a binary file format making it incompatible with: